BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

    width = 800
    height = 400
 %}

+#### Pros
+- Allows several people to access and/or control a bitcoin wallet
+- Can tailor requirements for multiple co-signers and access

+#### Cons
+- Has significant complexity and op-sec burden for multiple private keys, each of which might need good sovereign backup scheme

 ### How it works
 … (similar to single-user multi-key, , but increased setup complexity due to multiple people involved)